airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/3rd-party-apps-integrations/google-sheets-integration-with-eleapi.md

 ***

-This documentation provides step-by-step instructions for setting up, testing, and disconnecting the Google Sheets integration with a EleApi, along with relevant notes and prerequisites.
+This documentation provides step-by-step instructions for setting up, testing, and disconnecting the Google Sheets integration with a eleapi, along with relevant notes and prerequisites.